starb-ck/rcm/vexmythoclast.md

 The below analysis applies **u/TBEMystify**'s method at scale.
 We utilize HTML scraping and GET request tools in R to source approximately 1 million player records for VoG completions.
 We then take these records and query them against the Bungie API in a containerized application to determine whether or not the player possesses Vex Mythoclast.
 Finally, we analyze the likelihood that a player possesses Vex Mythoclast given a particular number of VoG completions.
 We propose that this relationship can be modeled in the second-order form:

-$$  y = Ax^n + Bx + C $$
+y = Ax^n + Bx + C

-where $y$ is the probability of owning Vex Mythoclast, $x$ is the number of Vault of Glass completions, $A$ and $B$ are unknown coefficients, and $C$ is some arbitrary constant.
+where y is the probability of owning Vex Mythoclast, x is the number of Vault of Glass completions, A and B are unknown coefficients, and C is some arbitrary constant.
 Below is an in-depth explanation of the methodology for this anlaysis and how this model was determined.

 ## Method